GetCraft/Security-Policy/server-security/database-credentials-policy.md

 ## 3. Scope

 This policy is directed at all system implementers and/or software engineers who may be coding applications that will access a production database server on the GetCraft Network.
-This policy applies to all software \(programs, modules, libraries or APIS that will access a GetCraft, multi-user production database.
-It is recommended that similar requirements be in place for non-production servers and lap environments since they don’t always use sanitized information.
+This policy applies to all software \(programs, modules, libraries or APIs\) that will access GetCraft's multi-user production database.
+It is recommended that similar requirements be in place for non-production servers and environments since they don’t always use sanitized information.

 ## 4. Policy